felias-fogg/dw-link/docs/troubleshooting.md

 Problems during startup can often be diagnosed when one selects the `gdb-server`  console in the Arduino IDE 2.

-### Problem: In the gdb-server console, the session is terminated right after the message that the gdbserver is waiting for a connection
+### Problem: In the gdb-server console, the session is terminated right after the message that the GDB server is waiting for a connection

 This is an indication that the avr-gdb program could not be started.
 One could try to solve the problem by getting hold of an avr-gdb version tailored for one's own operating system and replacing the version in the tools folder.
 The path to this folder is shown in the green line in the `gdb-server` console.

-### Problem: In the gdb-server console, right after starting the dw-gdbserver (green line), there are a lot of error messages shown
+### Problem: In the gdb-server console, right after starting the GDB server, there are a lot of error messages shown

-This could indicate that the dw-gdbserver binary is incompatible with one's operating system.
+This could indicate that the PyAvrOCD binary is incompatible with one's operating system.
 One may try to solve the problem by building one's own binary.
-If you have Python Version >= 3.10 and have pipx installed, you can download, generate, and install a version of dw-gdbserver that should work on your OS.
-Execute `pipx install dwgdbserver`, and copy the generated binary (try `pipx list` to locate it on your computer) into the tools folder as shown in the green line in the `gdb-server` console.
+If you have Python Version >= 3.10 and have pipx installed, you can download, generate, and install a version of PyAvrOCD that should work on your OS.
+Execute `pipx install PyAvrOCD`, and copy the generated binary (try `pipx list` to locate it on your computer) into the tools folder as shown in the green line in the `gdb-server` console.

 ### Problem: It is impossible to connect to the hardware debugger.
 In the gdb-server console the message "No hardware debugger discovered" is shown